Thailand for Foodies: Where to Eat in the Land of Smiles

 Dinner and Show?
 Enjoy an Authentic Khan Toke Dinner in Chiang Mai.

 In 1971, the First Khan Toke Dinner and Cultural Show in the world opened at the Old Chiangmai Cultural Center.
 The concept originated from a Northern Thai travel agent who was mesmerized by the Hawaiian Luau Cultural dinner show from the United States.
-After her trip, she returned to Chiang Mai and introduce these ideas and obtain the support to create the first and original Khan Toke Dinner.
+After her trip, she returned to Chiang Mai to introduce these ideas and obtain the support to create the first and original Khan Toke Dinner.
 The dinner consists of original Northern Thai cuisine (sticky rice, Hung Lay ginger curry, fried chicken, jack fruit salad, Nam Prik Noom chili dip, and fried crispy bananas coated with sesame) served on a rounded Lanna Rattan wooden table.
 The guests enjoy the food while seated on the Thai Triangular Cushion and watch performances such as Fawn Gai (chicken dance), Fawn Leb (claw dance), Fawn Darb (sword dance), and various Northern Hill Tribe dances.
-In addition, after the dinner, guests can enjoy the outdoor performances including the fire dances and Hill Tribe Folk dances.
+In addition, after the dinner, guests can enjoy the outdoor performances, including the fire dances and Hill Tribe Folk dances.

-Best Eastern Thailand Food
+Best Northeastern Thailand Food

 "Ra Nit Noi Kup" (if you're a man)